Insurance “dental services” – Preventive, Basic, Major –

 A) Preventive dental services.

-With most indemnity insurance and preferred-provider (PPO's) plans, you'll probably find that your coverage ends up being least about 80% of your dentist’s bill (using either a “UCR” or “Table of Allowances” calculation – see below).
-And in many cases it may even run 100%.
+- It’s common for indemnity insurance and preferred provider (PPO) plans to provide coverage at around 70 to 80% of your dentist’s bill (using either a “UCR” or “Table of Allowances” calculation – see below).
+And in many cases, it may even run 100%.

 List of Preventive / Diagnostic dental services.

-Ideally your plan will provide these services at least at these frequencies.
+Ideally, your plan will provide these services at least at these frequencies.

-- Dental examinations - twice per year.
+- Examinations – twice per year.